 PHS 534 Communication and Health Education Marketing (3 hours) This course provides an overview of communication and marketing within a health education context.
-This course examines communication in health care settings, public health campaigns, and cultural differences in communication.
+It examines communication in health care settings, public health campaigns, cultural differences in communication, and communication designed to promote health equity.
 Prerequisites: Completion of all MPH core courses, and PHS 531.